-The AD9224 features separate analog and digital supply and ground pins, helping to minimize digital corruption of sensitive analog signals.
+The AD9225 features separate analog and driver supply and ground pins, helping to minimize digital corruption of sensitive analog signals.
 In general, AVDD, the analog supply, should be decoupled to AVSS, the analog common, as close to the chip as physically possible.
-Figure 41 shows the recommended decoupling for the analog supplies; 0.1 μF ceramic chip and 10 μF tantalum capacitors should provide adequately low impedance over a wide frequency range.
-Note that the AVDD and AVSS pins are colocated on the AD9224 to simplify the layout of the decoupling capacitors and provide the shortest possible PCB trace lengths.
-The AD9224/AD9225EB power plane layout, shown in Figure 48 depicts a typical arrangement using a multi-layer PCB.
+Figure 32 shows the recommended decoupling for the analog supplies; 0.1 μ F ceramic chip and 10 μ F tantalum capacitors should provide adequately low impedance over a wide frequency range.
+Note that the AVDD and AVSS pins are co-located on the AD9225 to simplify the layout of the decoupling capacitors and provide the shortest possible PCB trace lengths.
+The AD9225/AD9225EB power plane layout, shown in Figure 39 depicts a typical arrangement using a multilayer PCB.

-Figure 41.
+Figure 32.
 Analog Supply Decoupling

-The CML is an internal analog bias point used internally by the AD9224.
-This pin must be decoupled with at least a 0.1 μF capacitor as shown in Figure 42.
+The CML is an internal analog bias point used internally by the AD9225.
+This pin must be decoupled with at least a 0.1 μ F capacitor as shown in Figure 33.
 The dc level of CML is approximately AVDD/2.
 This voltage should be buffered if it is to be used for any external biasing.

-Figure 42.
+Figure 33.
 CML Decoupling

-The digital activity on the AD9224 chip falls into two general categories: correction logic, and output drivers.
+The digital activity on the AD9225 chip falls into two general categories: correction logic and output drivers.
 The internal correction logic draws relatively small surges of current, mainly during the clock transitions.
 The output drivers draw large current impulses while the output bits are changing.
-The size and duration of these currents are a function of the load on the output bits: large capacitive loads are to be avoided.
-Note, the internal correction logic of the AD9224 is referenced to AVDD while the output drivers are referenced to DRVDD.
+The size and duration of these currents are a function of the load on the output bits; large capacitive loads are to be avoided.
+Note that the internal correction logic of the AD9225 is referenced to AVDD while the output drivers are referenced to DRVDD.

-The decoupling shown in Figure 43, a 0.1 μ F ceramic chip and 10 μ F tantalum capacitors are appropriate for a reasonable capacitive load on the digital outputs (typically 20 pF on each pin).
+The decoupling shown in Figure 34, a 0.1 μ F ceramic chip capacitor and a 10 μ F tantalum capacitor, are appropriate for a reasonable capacitive load on the digital outputs (typically 20 pF on each pin).
 Applications involving greater digital loads should consider increasing the digital decoupling proportionally, and/or using external buffers/latches.

-Figure 43.
+Figure 34.
 Digital Supply Decoupling

 A complete decoupling scheme will also include large tantalum or electrolytic capacitors on the PCB to reduce low frequency ripple to negligible levels.
-Refer to the AD9224/AD9225EB schematic and layouts in Figures 44-50 for more information regarding the placement of decoupling capacitors.
+Refer to the AD9225/AD9225EB schematic and layouts in Figures 35 to 41 for more information regarding the placement of decoupling capacitors.

-Figure 44.
+Figure 35.
 Evaluation Board Schematic

-Figure 45.
+Figure 36.
 Evaluation Board Component Side Layout (Not to Scale)